RomanKameniev/Backend-Evaluation-Project/readme.md

 thisMonthReport:
 `https://us-central1-backend-evaluation-project.cloudfunctions.net/thisMonthReport`

+If you want to set-up it for yourself:

+- go to Firebase and create new project
+- then migrate project to the `Blaze` plan
+- from the firebase cli overwrite this project, but do not change `src/index.js` and `package.json`
+- be aware, overwriting could cause eslint and import errors
+- generate new service account and rename it to `service.json`
+- drop `service.json` into functions folder.
+- run `cd functions && yarn`
+- run firebase emulators:start --project ${your-project-name}

 1- If you were to extend to the project to add authentication and improved security, at a high level how would you do it?
+\\\
-I will use passport or firebase auth module to login and add some hash function to cover sensitive data in db.
-Also cors policy will be a plus.
+I will use the passport or firebase auth module to login and add some hash functions to cover sensitive data in DB.
+Also, will add cors policy.

 2- If this was a production server, how or with what tools would you monitor the state of the server and errors encountered?
+\\\
-Logger will work well to get the data from execution (Pino logger, logRocket, etc), and every error should be throw to the Grafana or any different monitor tool.
+The logger will work well to get the data from execution (Pino logger, logRocket, etc.), and every error should be thrown to the Grafana or any different monitor tool.

 3- Your API ends up being highly successful and getting 10 million requests daily.
 What would you do to improve scalability to handle those loads?
 Provide a high level explanation, no need to delve into implementation details.
+\\\
-It could be handle by adding scaling.
-New instances of lambda function will be created and managed with load balancer.
+It could be handled by adding scaling.
+New instances of the lambda function will be created and managed with a load balancer.
 Functions should be of the minimum size.
 Instances also could be combined in the bigger clusters with another load balancer.
-And clusters combined to the super clusters.
+And clusters combined into superclusters.